Dnieper–Carpathian offensive

-In order to save its southern sector from complete collapse, the German high command was forced to transfer eight divisions in January and February and another 26 German divisions as reinforcements between March and May from across France, Germany, Denmark, Poland, Balkans, Army Group Centre and Army Group North to the crumbling front of Army Group South.
-This amounted to a total of 34 divisions, and at least 1,200 tanks, assault guns, and self-propelled anti-tank guns.

-As a result, the Soviet Dnieper–Carpathian offensive played a key role in influencing the future successes of the western Allies' Normandy landings and the Soviet Operation Bagration, as German forces stationed in France and belonging to Army Group Centre were critically weakened by the transfers.
-During the creation of the Kamenets-Podolsky pocket, the German forces stationed in France were deprived of 45,827 troops and 363 tanks, assault guns, and self-propelled anti-tank guns on 6 June 1944.
-Meanwhile, Army Group Center was deprived of a total of 125,380 troops and 552 tanks, assault guns, and self-propelled anti-tank guns on 22 June 1944.

-In addition to the arrival of a large number of German reinforcements were those of Wehrmacht's Axis allies.
-As the Red Army approached the borders of Hungary and Romania, both countries mobilized their full resources and committed a combined total of 25 fresh divisions.
+To save the southern sector from collapse, the German command transferred eight divisions in the winter of 1943-44 and another 26 German divisions as reinforcements that spring from across occupied Europe and other Eastern Front army groups.
+This amounted to 34 divisions, over 350,000 troops and at least 1,200 armoured vehicles.
+Consequently, this offensive played a key role in influencing the future successes of the Allied Normandy landings and the Soviet Operation Bagration, as German forces in France and Army Group Centre were critically weakened by the transfers.
+During the Kamenets-Podolsky pocket crisis, OB West was deprived of 45,827 troops and 363 armored vehicles on 6 June 1944.
+Meanwhile, Army Group Center was stripped of 125,380 troops and 552 armoured vehicles on 22 June 1944.
+Additionally, as the Red Army approached the borders of Hungary and Romania, both countries mobilized and committed a combined total of 25 divisions.